-Becky Cliffe is is a British zoologist, one of the worlds leading experts in sloths and the founder/executive director of the Sloth Conservation Foundation.
-Currently in the final stages of her PhD at Swansea University, Becky spearheaded the longest recorded study into wild sloth ecology through The Sloth Backpack Project, and has since expanded her work to encompass many different aspects of sloth biology and physiology.
+Dr. Becky Cliffe is is a British zoologist, one of the worlds leading experts in sloths and the founder/executive director of the Sloth Conservation Foundation.
+Through her PhD at Swansea University, Becky spearheaded the longest recorded study into wild sloth ecology through The Sloth Backpack Project, and has since expanded her work to encompass many different aspects of sloth biology and physiology.
 Although her areas of research are broad, Becky’s work has always been focused around one central goal: helping sloths – whether that is through the improvement of rehabilitation programs or by tackling the problems that sloths are facing in the wild.
 Now, as the results of her work are finally emerging, she wants to make sure that collectively we are able to utilize the findings to make a positive, lasting difference.

 Becky found herself fascinated by the natural world at a very young age and much of her childhood was spent outdoors, searching for weird and wonderful creatures to add to her various ‘bug boxes’.
 This fascination really became apparent at the tender age of seven, when she proudly presented her parents with the rotting remains of a dead squirrel and pleaded with them to find out why it had died.
 Needless to say, they quickly realised she was a budding biologist in the making.